 - Do not affix anything to the walls of any hotel or Convention Center, to the elevators, to Anthro New England signage, or to hotel room doors.
 Any official event, such as a panel, scheduled to occur during the convention may request and provide signage that will be posted in common areas by convention staff.

-- Boston Park Plaza housekeeping staff are required by policy to inspect every room once per day, even if the room is not to be serviced.
+- Westin Boston Seaport housekeeping staff are required by policy to inspect every room once per day, even if the room is not to be serviced.
 Housekeepers will not begin their rounds until 10:00 AM.
 Thereafter they will initially bypass rooms with “do not disturb” signs on the doors, but at the end of their rounds they must return to those rooms and will knock on the door.
 Attendees must allow housekeeping staff access to the room at that time.
 That means that even if the “do not disturb” sign is displayed, after 10:00 AM the room must at some point be inspected and serviced (if necessary) by the end of housekeeping rounds.